 • A valuable resource network for planning and implementing new ideas and technologies

-VACo is governed by a board of directors made up of local government officials (by joshua at testsforge).
+VACo is governed by a board of directors made up of local government officials.
 VACo’s legislative steering committees monitor state and national legislative activities for changes affecting local governments and recommend an annual legislative program, which is adopted at the annual conference.

 VACo hosts its annual conference each November as well as educational seminars.